abdullahshafiq28/abdullahshafiq28/README.md

 ### 🚀 About Me

-I'm a Full-Stack & AI/ML Engineer with **7+ years** of hands-on experience helping startups and product teams go from a rough idea to a working, revenue-generating product — often in weeks rather than months.
-Over the last couple of years my focus has shifted heavily toward **applied AI**: I spend most of my time designing and shipping LLM-powered agents, retrieval systems, and automation pipelines that make real products smarter, not just adding a chatbot on top.
+I'm a Full-Stack & AI/ML Engineer with **7+ years** of hands on experience helping startups and product teams go from a rough idea to a working, revenue generating product, often in weeks rather than months.
+Over the last couple of years my focus has shifted heavily toward **applied AI**.I spend most of my time designing and shipping LLM-powered agents, retrieval systems, and automation pipelines that make real products smarter, not just adding a chatbot on top.

 I like sitting at the intersection of research and production.
-That means I'm comfortable reading a paper on a new retrieval or fine-tuning technique one day, and the next day wiring that idea into a FastAPI service, a Postgres-backed vector store, and a React dashboard that a non-technical team can actually use.
+That means I'm comfortable reading a paper on a new retrieval or fine-tuning technique one day, and the next day wiring that idea into a FastAPI service, a Postgres-backed vector store, and a React dashboard that a non technical team can actually use.
 I care about AI systems that are reliable and explainable, not just impressive in a demo — grounding outputs with RAG, adding evaluation and guardrails, and designing for graceful failure when a model gets something wrong.

 **What I'm focused on right now:**